RBC No Limit Banking Review

 If you’re looking to deposit funds, you can do so by cashing a cheque or investing a lump sum of cash.
 You can also transfer money in from external accounts using a bank-to-bank transfer or by sending money via an Interac e-Transfer.

-The is a basic chequing account that’s designed for simple banking purposes.
+The RBC No Limit Banking is a basic chequing account that’s designed for simple banking purposes.
 It offers free unlimited transactions and free withdrawals from RBC ATMs.
 That said, it offers few other benefits, which means you won’t get as much for your money as you might with a more expensive RBC account.